CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/16-agent-fundamentals.md

     ![](./media/ai900m10-2.png)

-1. On the **Create a project** pane, Configure it with the following settings:
+1. On the **Create a project** pane, configure it with the following settings:

     - **Hub name**: Enter **myhub<inject key="DeploymentID" enableCopy="false" /> (1)**
     - **Subscription**: **Use existing Azure subscription (2)**